munificent/craftinginterpreters/book/parsing-expressions.md

 string.
 When you're using the grammar to *generate* strings, that doesn't matter much.
 Once you have the string, who cares how you got to it?

 When parsing, ambiguity means the parser may misunderstand the user's code.
+As we parse, we aren't just determining if the string is valid Lox code, we're also tracking which rules match which parts of it so that we know what part of the language each token belongs to.
 Here's the Lox expression grammar we put together in the last chapter:

 ```ebnf
 expression → literal